Dylan-George-Field/Melbourne-Software-Developer-Survival-Guide/README.md

 - Yarra Valley - Go to the wineries and have lunch

 ## Tips and Tricks
-- People generally don't work on weekends.
-If you're asked to work extra-hours.
-Politely say no.
+- People don't work weekends and only within their contracted 9-5 hours.
+Refuse unreasonable work outside your contracted hours.
+You are protected by the [Fair Work Ombudsman](https://www.fairwork.gov.au/).
 - Melbourne has an alcohol drinking culture.
-Most people go to after-work drinks on Friday.
+Social after-work drinks are on Friday.
 Beer sizes come in pot/schooner/pint.
-Order a 'lemon, lime and bitters' if you don't drink.
-- Most things can be paid online.
-A local bank account helps.
-Major banks are: ANZ, Commonwealth, NAB, Wespac.
-Use the apps to transfer money for rent, electricity, gas, internet.
-They will give you a Visa/Mastercard debit card.
-Android/Applepay is supported in all stores except local shops that will insist on 'cash only'.
+- Most things are paid online.
 - The local hardware store is called 'Bunnings'.
-Get all your lightbulbs, electrical cords, wash baskets and cleaning products here.
-Grab a sausage in bread on weekends near the entrance.
-- The department stores are David Jones and Myer.
-You will only find them in Shopping Centers.
+- The major department stores are Myre, David Jones, Kmart & Big W
-- Taxes are paid via the ATO (Australian Tax Office) after July 1st.
-You do this online.
-Ask your employer or tax-agent if you're unsure
+- Tax time is July 1st.
+You do it online through the Australian Tax Office (ATO).
+Ask your employer or tax-agent if you're unsure.
-- You don't work on public holidays.
+- People don't work on public holidays.
 You're entitled to 4 weeks paid leave each year and 10 paid sick days.

+## Emergancies
+Dial "000" for all police, fire and ambulance emergancies  🚨

 # Contribute
 Make a pull request to add your own unique insight to help other developers succeed.

-Better yet, fork it and create your own! 👏
+Better yet, fork it and create one for your city! 👏